 My child is almost done with their program and I’ve seen a huge difference.

 We are available 7 days a week to help answer any questions.

-Our staff are here to help restore lives and they don’t take that job lightly.
+Our staff is here to help restore lives and they don’t take that job lightly.

-Team members are all fully credentialed, incredibly caring, and always willing to chat.
-Each resident is assigned a multidisciplinary team, which includes a psychiatrist, individual therapist, family therapist, nurse(s), teacher, and recovery counselor(s) to help them succeed.
+Each resident is assigned a multidisciplinary team, which includes a psychiatrist, individual therapist, family therapist, nurses, teacher, and recovery counselors to help them succeed.

-Once a parent or family of a teen reaches out to Sandstone Care about teen residential treatment at Cascade Canyon, our devoted team of caring admissions coordinators will take some time to listen to what’s been going on in your teen’s life.
+Once you and your family reach out to Sandstone Care about teen residential addiction treatment at Cascade Canyon, our devoted team of caring admissions coordinators will take some time to listen to what’s been going on in your teen’s life.
 This begins the assessment process and is referred to as a “pre-screen” portion of the process.

 After pre-screen, the primary therapist, nurse practitioner, and program director at Cascade Canyon will consult with each other to make sure our program is the best fit for your teen and your family.